 •For the Databricks Unity and Hive catalog types, Data Access Management grants user permissions to catalogs and schemas.

-•For Databricks, sample tables and system tables cannot be managed unless an account admin can be used, which we do not recommend as a minimum permission.
+•Sample tables and system tables cannot be managed unless an account admin can be used, which we do not recommend as a minimum permission.
 The Secure Agent will fail any sample tables and system tables.

-•In Microsoft Power BI, data filter policies only apply for users who have the Viewer role.
+•Data filter policies only apply for users who have the Viewer role.
 Any users with other Power BI roles will see all data.

-•For Microsoft Fabric Data Warehouse, users must have read access in addition to delete access in order to delete a table or view.
+Users must have read access in addition to delete access in order to delete a table or view.

-•For Snowflake catalogs, Data Access Management grants user permissions to databases and schemas.
+For Snowflake catalogs, Data Access Management grants user permissions to databases and schemas.